France and the United Nations: France and the origins of the UN

-Despite today being one of the ‘Big Five’, the five states who are permanent members of the UNSC and hold veto power, France was largely left out of the planning process for the new international organisation tasked with maintaining peace post-WWII, and was only reluctantly added later after most of the planning was done.
+Despite today being one of the 'Big Five', the five states who are permanent members of the UNSC and hold veto power, France was largely left out of the planning process for the new international organisation tasked with maintaining peace post-WWII, and was only reluctantly added later after most of the planning was done.

-The term “United Nations” was first used much earlier than the official 1945 start of the international organization in the 1942 ‘Declaration of the United Nations’, a 26-nation conference (not including France which was under Nazi occupation and thus not legally a government) where governments pledged to continue their fight during WWII against the axis powers.
-In a series of conferences and forums over the next few years, mainly behind closed doors, the then ‘Big Three’ allied powers of WWII, (the United States, the United Kingdom, and the Soviet Union) began drafting plans for an international organization to maintain international peace, building off the mistakes of the earlier League of Nations.
+The term "United Nations" was first used much earlier than the official 1945 start of the international organization in the 1942 'Declaration of the United Nations', a 26-nation conference (not including France which was under Nazi occupation and thus not legally a government) where governments pledged to continue their fight during WWII against the Axis powers.
+In a series of conferences and forums over the next few years, mainly behind closed doors, the then 'Big Three' Allied powers of WWII, (the United States, the United Kingdom, and the Soviet Union) began drafting plans for an international organization to maintain international peace, building off the mistakes of the earlier League of Nations.
 There are several reasons why France was excluded from talks at this stage, the main being that the collapse of France almost overnight in 1940, from which it was still in tatters until at least 1944 (although the effects were felt for much longer), destroyed its great power image.
 Its decisive defeat by the German army made it difficult to deny that France was simply no longer the political and military power it had once been.
-This, along with France's relatively limited contribution to the war effort thus far, meant that at least in the eyes of the ‘Big Three’, France no longer deserved a place at the top table of the new international organization.
+This, along with France's relatively limited contribution to the war effort thus far, meant that at least in the eyes of the 'Big Three', France no longer deserved a place at the top table of the new international organization.
 Furthermore, Roosevelt, the then-leader of the US, along with other high-ranking officials, was suspicious of Charles de Gaulle, the self-proclaimed leader of the Free French and thus hesitant to collaborate with him due to his Napoleonic traits.
 France was hurt and humiliated by this exclusion especially considering its important role in establishing the League of Nations after WWI.
-Whilst France wasn’t invited to forums such as Dumbarton Oaks Conference in 1944 (where the USA, UK, USSR, and China deliberated over proposals for the functioning of what was to become the UN to present to the other 26 nations), and never formally consulted, they were nonetheless aware such planning was taking place.
+Whilst France was not invited to forums such as Dumbarton Oaks Conference in 1944 (where the US, UK, USSR, and China deliberated over proposals for the functioning of what was to become the UN to present to the other 26 nations), and never formally consulted, they were nonetheless aware such planning was taking place.
 British Prime Minister Winston Churchill urged American President Franklin Roosevelt to restore France to its status of a major power after the liberation of Paris in August 1944.